Patagonia Down With It Parka

 See the Patagonia Down With It Parka

 Patagonia’s high-performance and responsibly produced outerwear is known both for excellent protection from the elements and looking good in the process.
 Their casual Down With It Parka follows suit, bringing Patagonia design to a daily winter jacket.
 We wore the Down With It Parka during a particularly snowy and cold winter in Bend, Oregon, and came away impressed with its sleek lines, impressive insulating abilities, and unparalleled quality and durability.
-Below, we provide details on the Down With It’s warmth, weather protection, features, construction and durability, fit and sizing, and more.
-To see how it stacks up, see our article on the best winter jackets.
+To see how it stacks up, see our articles on the best women's winter jackets and best women's down jackets.

 Patagonia’s Down With It is an extremely warm parka that can handle the depths of winter in the some of the coldest climates.
-First, you get 700-fill-power down, which provides excellent loft and warmth for the weight (among our top picks, only the $649 Arc’teryx Patera Parka uses higher-quality 750-fill-power down).
-Second, the Down With It Parka is stuffed with 8.1 ounces of down, also known as the fill weight.
+First, you get 600-fill-power down, which provides excellent loft and warmth, especially when compared to synthetic insulation.
+Second, the Down With It Parka is stuffed with 8.1 ounces of down, also known as the fill weight (note: the newest version has 8.5 oz. of 600-fill-power down).
 Few manufacturers in the winter parka category provide fill weight, which makes apples-to-apples comparisons difficult.
 But in practice, we can say that the Patagonia is slightly warmer than Marmot’s popular Montreal and notably warmer than The North Face’s Metropolis Parka.
 If you run cold or plan on spending time in frigid winter climates, the Down With It should be up to the task.

 The length of your winter parka is another key factor in evaluating warmth, and coverage around the midsection and upper legs can vary significantly between models.
-For example, measuring down the center back, Marmot’s Montreal is just 33 inches in length, whereas the Down With It Parka is a notable 5 inches longer at 38 inches, extending to the knees as opposed to the Montreal’s thigh-length fit.
+For example, measuring down the center back, Marmot’s Montreal is just 33 inches in length, whereas the Down With It Parka is a notable 5 inches longer at 38 inches (the redesigned jacket has a 39.3-in. length), extending to the knees as opposed to the Montreal’s thigh-length fit.
 There are pros and cons here: the Montreal is better for movement with less jacket getting in the way of walking and other activities, but the Patagonia undoubtedly wins out in the warmth department.
 It provides far more coverage when sitting down, bending over, or standing for extended periods of time.
-It is worth noting that Patagonia makes a shorter jacket version of the Down With It that extends just 30 inches down the center of the back and has more of a hip-length cut.
+It is worth noting that Patagonia makes a shorter jacket version of the Down With It that extends just 30.25 inches down the center of the back and has more of a hip-length cut.

 Last but not least, Patagonia included a few nice features that help boost the warmth factor.
 The generous hood cinches tightly around the head to seal out the cold, a fleece-lined collar provides next-to-skin comfort and added coziness, and a mostly seamless liner provides a solid layer of reinforcement behind the external baffles, preventing wind from getting past the external stitching.
 In addition, the front two-way zipper is covered with a protective flap, keeping warm air in and cold air out (the Marmot Montreal lacks this heat-trapping feature).
 If you’re looking to seal out the elements, The Down With It Parka does a darn good job at it.